 In this guide, we’ll give you a quick overview of the basics of attorney trust accounts and describe how you should manage settlement proceeds and other funds on behalf of a client.

 (Note: your state will have its own rules governing how you handle client funds.
 We encourage you to read those too.)

 Simply put, you need to know about your firm’s financial performance.
 But, you also need to be able to meet your legal, regulatory, and ethical obligations, such as preparing your federal and state income tax returns and managing your clients’ money.
 Accounting practices enable you to prepare financial statements, capture expenses, and create budgets and forecasts.
-The better you understand your finances, the easier it will be to make smart decisions for your business and to avoid legal and ethical headaches.
+The better you understand your law firm's finances, the easier it will be to make smart decisions for your business and to avoid legal and ethical headaches.

 Let’s start by reviewing some common accounting terms that you should know.

 There are two main reasons that lawyers should keep their clients’ funds separate from their personal or business operating accounts and from other fiduciary accounts.
 First, lawyers have a fiduciary responsibility to their clients.
 Second, it’s essential that the public have confidence in the trustworthiness of the legal profession.